redbrick/static-site/source/help/exams/helpdesk-test-2017-agm/index.md

 Some questions are phrased as emails/messages from users seeking help. try to respond in kind in the case of these questions.
 Please attempt all 25 questions.
 Marks awarded indicated alongside each question, out of a total of 69.

-1. I’m a first year, and don’t know a lot about computers.
+1. I'm a first year, and don't know a lot about computers.
 How do I log into Redbrick?
 (2)

 2. I would love to use Linux.
-I hear there’s some way of doing this without actually getting rid of windows on my laptop.
+I hear there's some way of doing this without actually getting rid of windows on my laptop.
 How can I do this?
 (2)

 3. I got an account at the start of the year but never used it.
-Now I don’t remember the password and login, how do I get them?
+Now I don't remember the password and login, how do I get them?
 (2)

 4. When I visit my website I am getting the following error 403 - Permission Denied.
 What is the problem and how do I fix it?
 (3)